qrohlf/trianglify/Readme.md

 False, string, or array of CSS-formatted colors, default is `'random'`.
 Specify the color gradient used on the x axis.

-If false, the colors will not vary over the x axis; this requires the y_color to have a specified value.

 Valid string values are 'random', or the name of a [colorbrewer palette](http://bl.ocks.org/mbostock/5577023) (i.e. 'YlGnBu' or 'RdBu').
 When set to 'random', a gradient will be randomly selected from the colorbrewer library.

 Valid array values should specify the color stops in any CSS format (i.e. `['#000000', '#4CAFE8', '#FFFFFF']`).

 **`yColors`**

 False, string or array of CSS-formatted colors, default is `'match'`.
 When set to 'match' the x-axis color gradient will be used on both axes.
-If false, the colors will not vary over the y axis; this requires the xColors to have a specified value.
 Otherwise, accepts the same options as xColors.

 **`palette`**